This post contains affiliate links (learn more)

 Going into a tad more detail, the menu/button section of the camera overall is a nice, spacious layout, though with some buttons being teeny tiny, those with perhaps slightly larger hands may find it trickier to navigate around.
 If it really is an issue, there’s always the touchscreen option.

-Sadly there is no viewfinder, though you can buy one separately if needs be, and whilst there’s also no integrated flash it does come with a detachable one that you can pop on and off as and when it suits you.
+Sadly there is no viewfinder, though you can buy one separately if need be, and whilst there’s also no integrated flash it does come with a detachable one that you can pop on and off as and when it suits you.

 Thanks to the vast ISO range and 16-megapixel Micro Four Thirds sensor, amongst other excellent qualities in the spec, you are able to get stunning, high quality photos even in harsh lights.

-I love that it has wifi.
-This feature is a huge factor in why I bought it.
+WiFi: this feature is a huge factor in why I bought it.
 The idea of being able to snap away and upload the images immediately to my iPhone is fantastic, so I am really looking forward to keeping my family up to date with beautiful pictures when I’m abroad later this year!

-3″ LCD selfie screen.
-Whilst it’s not essential, it’s a pretty fun feature that I’m definitely going to be experimenting with.
+3″ LCD selfie screen: whilst it’s not essential, this is a pretty fun feature that I’m definitely going to be experimenting with.

-Buy the Olympus Pen E-PL7 with the Pancake Lens here.
+Buy the Olympus Pen E-PL7 Camera.